juxor/afaq/markdown/secI7.md

 private property, no state and little or no other hierarchical structures within them, can we not conclude that anarchism will defend individuality and even develop it in ways blocked by capitalism?
-At the very least we can say "possibly", and that is enough to allow us to question that dogma that capitalism is the only system based on respect for the individual.
+At the very least we can say "possibly", and that is enough to allow us to question the dogma that capitalism is the only system based on respect for the individual.

 ## I.7.2 Do anarchists worship the past or the "noble savage"?